Brown, Tatum carry Celtics over Pacers 101-98 in OT - NewsBreak

 Brown’s one-handed shot from the lane gave Boston a 93-91 edge with 2 ½ minutes left in OT.

-After Robert Williams blocked Oshae Brissett’s shot, Grant Williams nailed a 3 from the right corner for his only basket of the night.
+After Robert Williams blocked Oshae Brissett’s shot, Grant Williams nailed a 3 from the right corner for his first basket of the night.

 The Pacers cut it to 98-95 and Stephenson’s 3 rimmed out with just under 10 seconds to play.